keefecn/technical-share/软件可复用/framework.框架/CNCF云原生框架分析.md

     port      Lookup the public-facing port that is NAT-ed to PRIVATE_PORT pause     Pause all processes within a container ps        List containers  查看正在运行镜像实例
-    pul*      Pull an image or a repository from a Docker registry server 拉取镜像 push      Push an image or a repository to a Docker registry server 上传镜像 rename    Rename an existing container
+    pull      Pull an image or a repository from a Docker registry server 拉取镜像 push      Push an image or a repository to a Docker registry server 上传镜像 rename    Rename an existing container
     restart   Restart a running container
     rm        Remove one or more containers
     rmi       Remove one or more images
-    ru*       Run a command in a new container 启动容器 save      Save an image to a tar archive search    Search for an image on the Docker Hub start     Start a stopped container
+    run       Run a command in a new container 启动容器 save      Save an image to a tar archive search    Search for an image on the Docker Hub start     Start a stopped container